Introduction to ASP.NET Core MVC Framework

 What is MVC?

 MVC stands for Model View and Controller.
-It is an architectural design pattern, which means it is used at an application’s architecture level.
-So, you need to remember that MVC is not a programming language.
-MVC is not a Framework.
+It is an Architectural Design Pattern, which means it is used at the application’s architecture level.
+So, MVC is not a programming language, not a Framework.
 It is a Design Pattern.
-When we design an application, first, we create the architecture of that application, and MVC plays an important role in the architecture of that particular application.
+When we design an application, we first create its architecture, and MVC plays an important role in designing that architecture.

 How Does MVC Design Pattern Work in ASP.NET Core?